RobertBeaudenon/ML-NaiveBaysClassifier/README.md

-# Machine Learning  & Natural Language Processing - Using Naïve Bays Classifier.
+# Machine Learning  & Natural Language Processing - Using Naïve Bayes Classifier.

 - In this program I use a dataset of Hacker News fetched form kaggle to build a probabilistic model from the training set.
 The code parse the files in the training set and builds a vocabulary with all the words it contains in Title which is Created